Euphredes/Phaedrah/README.txt

 glow springs from her into the room. her opal lips are jewels of dawn.

+XVIII.
+she makes me feel
+small, safe, soft,
+escaped, and lost.

            Trials
            ------

            Outside

-XVIII.
+XIX.
 madspells on the road.
 lovespells where we hold.
 to be her greatest effect.
 to be her cherished.
 to shed old molds.

-XIX.
+XX.
 voices and a host
 are touch and go.
 sight, taste, and smell
 are dispensable.
 twenty-four/seven composed.

-XX.
+XXI.
 dear purple and silver
 I'm your walking blues,
 here and there.
 stay with me and stay true.

-XXI.
+XXII.
 hunger for more
 of what the street pours.
 be hers evermore
 as the rest nevermores.

-XXII.
+XXIII.
 wind down the river of the street, the ghost of harmony sows streets. walk a large star to reap rewards.

-XXIII.
+XXIV.
 tremble in the gold heat midday, sweat full of curls and wind-filled eyes. a cool spring's bank by the bottle.

-XXIV.
+XXV.
 love, book and dice in my knapsack, twisting them like labyrinths inside. asleep with echoes of writing.

-XXV.
+XXVI.
 by the dead highway of winter, the landscape with arms spread wide, the silence becomes the snow sphinx.

            Inward

-XXVI.
+XXVII.
 cell 114 in lenox,
 decorated with mental
  art.